taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 Min now grabs Asoka by the shoulders, looking angry.

 Min: **"Who are the Orbiters to keep us here while they fly free??
-We've survived the mess they made of this planet, and I *will* come and go as I please!
-And any challenges I face on the way..."**
+We're cleaning up the mess they made of this planet in order to get out there, so space is *our* birthright, not theirs!
+And any challenges I face along the way..."**

 Min looks back up at the untwinkling lights of Orbiter vessels in the night sky, eyes fierce.